Valparaiso University Volleyball Camps

-Avery’s winning percentage of .712 in her 12 seasons as a collegiate head coach ranks among the top-20 active Division I coaches, while she also is among the nation’s youngest Division I coach with at least 200 career victories.
-A two-time league Coach of the Year, Avery has guided 34 All-League selections in her nine years at Valpo, including five Honorable Mention All-Americans.
-In addition, Avery’s squads have excelled in the classroom, earning the AVCA Team Academic Award seven times.
-For her efforts putting together a stellar program on the court and in the classroom, Avery was rewarded with a four-year contract extension in the summer of 2010.
+Avery’s winning percentage of .713 in her 15 seasons as a collegiate head coach ranks among the top-25 active Division I coaches, while she also is among the nation’s youngest Division I coaches with at least 300 career victories.
+A two-time league Coach of the Year, Avery has guided 43 All-League selections in her 13 years at Valpo, including seven Honorable Mention All-Americans.
+In addition, Avery’s squads have excelled in the classroom, earning the AVCA Team Academic Award 10 times.

 Avery faced a unique challenge in 2007, as the Crusaders transitioned to the more-competitive Horizon League while also facing potentially devastating injuries.
 But under her tutelage, Valpo finished tied for third in its first season as a league member and advanced to the league championship match for the fifth consecutive season.
 The 2006 squad looked to be a rebuilding year for the program, but Avery still led Valpo to 23 wins and new single-season records for kills and hitting percentage.